victor-ca/ngrx-store-localstorage/README.md

 * `removeOnUndefined` (optional) `boolean`: Specify if the state is removed from the storage when the new value is undefined, this will default to `false`.
 * `storageKeySerializer` (optional) `(key: string) => string`: Сustom serialize function for storage keys, used to avoid Storage conflicts.
 * `restoreDates` \(*boolean? = true*): Restore serialized date objects.
 If you work directly with ISO date strings, set this option to `false`.
+* `syncCondition` (optional) `(state) => boolean`: When set, sync to storage medium will only occur when this function returns a true boolean.
+Example: `(state) => state.config.syncToStorage` will check the state tree under config.syncToStorage and if true, it will sync to the storage.
+If undefined or false it will not sync to storage.
+Often useful for "remember me" options in login.
 Usage: `localStorageSync({keys: ['todos', 'visibilityFilter'], storageKeySerializer: (key) => 'cool_' + key, ... })`.
 In this example `Storage` will use keys `cool_todos` and `cool_visibilityFilter` keys to store `todos` and `visibilityFilter` slices of state).
 The key itself is used by default - `(key) => key`.

 ---